G708/Clover/README.md

 ### 3.1 Command line tool
 To run Clover as command line tool, run this command:

 ```bash
 python Clover.py -i imput_DEG_list.csv --id_type hgnc_symbol
 ```

 #### 3.1.1 Essential options
 To run command line tool, you need to specify input file with `-i` option.
 This input file should be a csv file with FDR columns.
-For full options, please refer to this [page](docs/functions.md).
+For full options, please refer to [ function page](docs/functions.md).

 ##### `-i`, `--input`
 Input expression matrix file with FDR columns.
 Default delimiter of the file is `,` , but user can specify by the additional option `--sep`.